Copyright 2018 by M.E. Brines – all rights reserved.

 Industrial technology allows production of tank units, aircraft units and planetary defense batteries (PDB) for $2 each.
 Point defense ship systems have missile defense ratings of one.

-Ion Cannon (fusion power) ship system has a beam rating of four.
+Ion Cannon (fusion or antimatter power) ship system has a beam rating of four.

 Kinetic Penetrator* (Chemical rocket required) also known as Project Thor, these “rods from God” if carried in place of ground troops, allow cargo bays not used for other purposes (not cargo rating, cargo bay systems) to count as one catastrophic damage each when calculating orbital bombardment damage.
 Make a note in your orders how many cargo worth of rods you’re using in place of ground units.